 Check out the Common for lovely scenery and to walk, bike, jog, play Frisbee or splash around at Frog Pond.
 Then check out some of the other parks in the Emerald Necklace, including Boston Public Garden, where you can ride the historic Swan Boats in spring and summer, Franklin Park, The Riverway, Arnold Arboretum, Back Bay Fens and more.
 Each holds its own unique charm and beauty.

 If you come to Boston and don’t walk the Freedom Trail, you’re missing out.
-This 2.5 mile trail leads you to 16 of the most historic sites in the city, including the Massachusetts State House, Park Street Church, Granary Burying Ground, Kings Chapel and Burying Ground, the Old State House, the site of the Boston Massacre and much more.
+This 2.5 mile trail leads you to 16 of the most historic sites in the city, including the Massachusetts State House, Park Street Church (open summer time only), Granary Burying Ground, Kings Chapel and Burying Ground, the Old State House, the site of the Boston Massacre and much more.

 You can walk the trail yourself or take one of the guided tours led by a costumed historian.
 This is an indoor and outdoor history experience perfect for adults and children of all ages.